couchbase/cbft/DESIGN.md

   view/GSI re-indexing with PIndex moves, taking care fit into ns-server's throttling phases.
-* B. Instead of interleaving, ns-server could move all KV VBuckets and view/GSI indexes first, and then hand off full PIndex rebalancing control to the MCP.
+* B. Instead of interleaving, ns-server could move all KV VBuckets and view/GSI indexes first, and then hand-off full PIndex rebalancing control to the MCP.

 Pathway B is easier to implement, so we'll use that pathway, while